thomas-hennessy-work/QA-Final-Project/README.md

 ### Issues

 ### Future Improvements
+We successfully automated the deployment of the Pet Clinic application using a range of tools, methodologies and technologies we've learnt during our trainning.
+However there are a number of improvements I would like to implement
 * Add versioning of Docker images
 * Integrate project tracking with VCS to automatically keep track the project